 A Walk Along Chiswick End, Page 2

 At the turn of the last century there was an orchard next to Chestnut Cottage belonging to John Payne of Melbourn.
-Now there is a modern bungalow, no. 17, occupying the space.
-I say bungalow, it is currently undergoing a metamorphosis into a house and will look very different from this photograph before 2012 is out.
+Up until 2011 a modern bungalow, no. 17, occupied the space.
+Over the following years a metamorphosis took place when the bungalow was transformed into a house.
+This was done in two halves as can be seen in the attached photos.

 Walking on we find a large detached house hiding behind its garden of trees and shrubs.
 Back in 1976 we would have seen a very different sight.
 A sad, neglected series of two thatched cottages, looking abandoned and ripe for demolition.
 Also owned by John Payne, someone took pity on them and transformed them into a handsome detached property.